valohai/docs/source/howto/new-user-guide/code/parameters.rst

             'iterations': 10,
         }

-        # Create a step 'Train Model' in valohai.yaml with a set of parameters
+        # Create a step 'train' in valohai.yaml with a set of parameters
         valohai.prepare(step="train", image="tensorflow/tensorflow:2.6.1-gpu", default_inputs=default_inputs, default_parameters=default_parameters)

         # Access the parameters in your code